sysec-uic/s2ctf-playground/README.md

 -r-------- 1 level1 level1 9 Sep 11 22:14 key1
 ```
 ### Goal
-You need to exploit the buffer overflow vulnerability to get the keys.
+You need to exploit the buffer overflow vulnerability of the Set-UID programs to get the keys.
 An example of providing the payload:
 ```
-./stack0x01 [payload]
+$ ./stack0x01 [payload]
+NWOB3tdw
 ```

 ### Clean up the environment